Prathee07/chocolate_house_l7/README.md

 we can aslo run it in command prompt too by setting up a path to particlar folder in our computer such as cd C:\Users\Pratheeksha\Desktop\chocolate_house_l7

+# For first file
 1) Run the database setup script in order to initialize the database using command: python database.py where we will get the ouput as
-# OUTPUT

 Database setup is completed.

+# For second file
 2)Start the main application using the command as: python main_app.py

-# OUTPUT
+OUTPUT
-# Here I have run this code 2 times and entered the inputs
+Here I have run this code 2 times and entered the inputs

 (venv) C:\Users\Pratheeksha\Desktop\chocolate_house_l7>python main_app.py